 Rarely does an MTSU guest speaker have an audience dancing before he gets on stage, but Lamont Dozier‘s nonstop string of Motown hits playing over the speakers Wednesday, Oct.
 21, was undeniable.

-The man who co-created “Baby Love,” “Heat Wave” and “Can’t Help Myself,” among more than 50 No. 1 hits, took an enthusiastic, multigenerational crowd on a joyful trip through musical history — his own and much of America’s — Oct.
+The man who co-created “Baby Love,” “Heat Wave” and “Can’t Help Myself,” among more than 50 No. 1 hits, danced along and took an enthusiastic, multigenerational crowd on a joyful trip through musical history — his own and much of America’s — with him Oct.
 21 in MTSU’s James Union Building.

 Before the evening was over, the Rock and Roll Hall of Famer had the audience on its feet, singing along with him and surprise guest Nicole C. Mullen to “How Sweet It Is (To Be Loved by You)” as he danced on a small stage in the Tennessee Room.